bahelit/ctrl_plus_revise/README.md

 * [Getting Started](#getting-started)
 * [Developing Ctrl+Revise](#developing)

 # Ctrl+Revise

-Ctrl+Revise is an AI tool uses keyboard shortcuts that when pressed, that has an AI agent act on the text that is currently selected (highlighted) and the response replaces the highlighted text if writable and is added to the clipboard to be pasted elsewhere.
+Ctrl+Revise is an AI tool uses keyboard shortcuts that when pressed has an AI agent act on the text that is currently selected (highlighted) and the response replaces the highlighted text if writable and is added to the clipboard to be pasted elsewhere.

 The AI models run locally on your machine, ensuring your privacy and data security.